 How strong a chance does your opponent have at winning the tournament?
 It’s key that you pay attention and get to know your opponents.
 So even when you’re not playing a hand, pay attention, it’ll help you identify who to steal from.
 It will also help you develop your reads.

 Against more aggressive, knowledgeable and capable players, you’ll call off with more hands than you would against a tighter player.
 Against a tighter player, you’ll be raise/folding more hands and raise/calling fewer.
 The irony is that you’ll be raising more hands overall because your steals will be more successful against a tighter player.

 Blind vs. Blind Play

-If you do your homework and figure out a plan for each strategic option, against the different types of players, things are going to get really easy for you.
+If you do your homework, study poker strategy, and figure out a plan for each strategic option, against the different types of players, things are going to get really easy for you.
 Having a plan also reduces the chances of making critical errors during gameplay and increases your odds of gaining what you want on and off the felt.